Registrar: Alex Marshall-Snyder

 When a student drops a course during this period, the student’s permanent record will show a grade of “W” for the course.
 A “W” does not affect the student’s grade point average.

 Note: Students are expected to attend all classes for which they are registered until the class is officially dropped from their schedule.

 Accelerated Online Learning.
 Students enrolled in the accelerated online program may add a course up until the final day to drop a course (dates in academic calendar).

 Exceptions to the 10th week deadline for adding or dropping classes can be made only by:

-Students are permitted to completely withdraw from school through the last official day of class.
+Students are permitted to completely withdraw from the semester through the last official day of class.
 No withdrawals will be accepted once final exams begin.
-Withdrawal forms may be obtained online www.snow.edu/registrar .
-Students must submit their completed request for withdrawal from school to the Registration Office.
-Withdrawal from college does not cancel any debt owed to the college and is subject to the published refund policy.
+Withdrawal forms may be obtained online www.snow.edu/registrar.
+Students must submit their completed request for withdrawal from semester to the Registration Office.
+Withdrawal from the semester does not cancel any debt owed to the college and is subject to the published refund policy.
 Exceptions to the policy are considered by the Financial Relief Committee.
 Contact the committee chairperson in the Business Office on the second floor of the Noyes Building.

 Snow College has complied with the authorization requirements to offer distance and correspondence education in other states.
 A current list of the states included in this authorization can be found at www.snow.edu/online/ under the State Authorization link.